| | |

 Instructions

-- While the onions are cooking, season the beef with the salt and the pepper.
-Toss in the flour.
-Add the vegetable oil to the pan after the onions are done cooking over medium-high heat.
-Add the meat and press down.
+• Once the oil is hot, add the meat to the pan and pat it into an even layer.
 Allow to brown and flip, about 4 minutes.
 Continue to cook until about 3/4 of the way done.
 Transfer to a plate and set aside.

-- Add the remaining wine to the pan and deglaze, scrapping any browned bits off the bottom.
-Whisk in the sauce mixture slowly until combined.
-Bring to a simmer and simmer for 5 minutes until thickened.
+• Add the meat back to the skillet with the drippings.
+Bring to a simmer and simmer for 5-10 minutes until thickened.

 Notes